[This is the first post in a series on the health plans of the 2016 presidential candidates.]

 Administrative costs: Friedman, the one who did the original analysis for Sanders, told The New York Times that lower administrative costs would reduce total health spending by 10.7%.
 Meanwhile, Sanders’ policy director, Warren Gunnels, told Vox that lower admin costs would reduce it by 16%, then later revised to 13% in an email.
 That’s three totally different estimates from the Sanders’ campaign; and while a few percentage points may not seem like a big deal, the difference between each of them is $120 billion annually.
 To get a sense of scale, that’s equivalent to all of the spending in the Affordable Care Act.

 Drug savings: Gunnels originally told Vox that Bernie’s plan would save $324 billion in prescription drug costs every year.
-Thorpe pointed out that total national health spending is only $305 billion annually, which means the pharmaceutical industry would have to fill every prescription in America for free, plus pay the government $20 billion a year to boot.
+Thorpe pointed out that total national drug spending is only $305 billion annually, which means the pharmaceutical industry would have to fill every prescription in America for free, plus pay the government $20 billion a year to boot.
 When Vox pointed out that this seemed… unlikely, the campaign lowered its estimate to $241 billion in savings.
 That’s still a massive 80% cut in prescription drug spending, with no explanation of how you could do it without putting most drug companies out of business.

 Medically unnecessary procedures: Again from Vox’s interviews with Gunnels and Thorpe: